Adrián (footballer): Liverpool

 On 5 August 2019, it was announced that Adrián had signed for Liverpool on a free transfer.
 He made his debut for the club on 9 August in a 4–1 win against Norwich City, coming on in the 39th minute, replacing the injured Alisson Becker.
 On 14 August, Adrián started in the 2019 UEFA Super Cup; in extra-time, he conceded a penalty for a foul on Tammy Abraham, from which Jorginho was able to tie the match for Chelsea.
 Following a 2–2 draw, the match went to a penalty shoot-out, in which Adrián saved Abraham's final penalty, winning Liverpool their first trophy of the 2019–20 season with a 5–4 victory on penalties.
 It was also Adrián's first trophy of his career.
 Liverpool manager, Jürgen Klopp described his performance in the game as "incredible".

 Adrián made his Champions League debut against Napoli at the Stadio San Paolo on 17 September.
 Although he made a remarkable save from Belgian international Dries Mertens when the game was scoreless, Adrian fell to his first defeat as a Liverpool player on a 2–0 scoreline.
 On 11 March 2020, Adrián stood in for Becker as holders Liverpool were knocked out of the Champions League by Atlético Madrid.
 Already 1–0 down from the first leg in Spain, Liverpool lost 3–2 at Anfield with some of Adrián's goalkeeping decisions coming under scrutiny.

-As of October 2020, Adrián has made five errors directly leading to goals in his 21 appearances for Liverpool - as many as first-choice Becker has in 92 games.
-Despite his errors, in October 2020 manager Klopp said of Adrián, "Adrian is a really good goalie.
-He played 11 games last year, we won all of them".

 On 14 June 2021, Liverpool announced they have extended his contract, but without exposing any details regarding the duration of the extension.
-Due to the unavailability of first and second choice goalkeepers Becker and Caoimhín Kelleher, Adrián played in the 2022 FA Community Shield in July 2022 against Manchester City which Liverpool won 3–1.
+Due to the unavailability of first and second choice goalkeepers Alisson Becker and Caoimhín Kelleher, Adrián played in the 2022 FA Community Shield in July 2022 against Manchester City which Liverpool won 3–1.

+On 30 June 2023, Adrián extended his contract with Liverpool until the end of the 2023–24 season.
+On 7 July 2024 it was confirmed that he would leave Liverpool after 5 years.

+Return to Betis

+On 8 July 2024, Adrián returned to Real Betis on a free transfer, signing a two-year contract.
+Adrián's first game on his return to the club was a friendly against former club Liverpool on 26 July 2024 in Acrisure Stadium, Pittsburgh, United States.